"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A trial of active surveillance and apalutamide for prostate cancer (TAPS01)

-This trial is looking at a drug called apalutamide alongside regular monitoring for prostate cancer.
-It is for men whose cancer is contained within the prostate gland (localised prostate cancer).
+This trial looked at a type of hormone therapy called apalutamide for early stage prostate cancer.
+It was for men whose cancer was contained within the prostate gland.
+This is called localised prostate cancer.

 More about this trial

 Prostate cancer sometimes grows very slowly and doesn’t get big enough to cause any symptoms.
 So some men don’t need treatment straight away.
 They have regular check ups, including blood tests and scans of the prostate.
 This is called active surveillance.
 If there are signs that the cancer is growing, they then have treatment.

 When this trial was done, there was no treatment available to try and stop the cancer growing during active surveillance.

 In this trial, the researchers looked at giving short term treatment to men during active surveillance.
 They used a drug called apalutamide.
 This is a type of hormone therapy.
 It blocks the effect of testosterone on prostate cells.